Andy Summers & Robert Fripp: I Advance Masked/Bewitched

 2. The Police: ‘Don’t Stand So Close To Me’ from Zenyatta Mondatta (1980)

 Another moody classic.
 A brooding Oberheim bass-throb, a fudged Andy Summers lick, a hint of click track and then that brilliant, patented half-time groove.
-This full-length version hints at the darker themes of the lyric.
+The full-length version hints at the darker themes of the lyric.

 1. Talking Heads: ‘And She Was’ from Little Creatures (1985)

-Hope you enjoy our new direction (though Little Creatures is probably my least favourite Heads album).
 Leaving behind the art-funk of Speaking In Tongues, this sprightly opener introduces a new stripped-down pop sound in no uncertain terms.

-I was a late starter when it comes to Prince, too young to get the sexual/spiritual absolutism of Purple Rain.
-The first album that really hooked me was 1986’s Parade, but Around The World In A Day stands out as my favourite.
+Prince-Around-the-World-in-a-DayI was a late starter when it comes to Prince, too young to get the sexual/spiritual absolutism of Purple Rain.

-It was released just ten months after Purple Rain, a serious statement of intent and a good indication of how prolific he was at the time (though of course there was record company pressure to move quickly)
+It was released just ten months after Purple Rain, a serious statement of intent and a good indication of how prolific he was at the time.

-Prince unveiled the first release on his new Paisley Park label at an uncomfortable listening party on 21st February 1985 in the LA offices of Warner Bros attended by 15 to 20 Warners executives, plus Joni Mitchell and Prince’s father, all of whom had to sit on the floor.
+Prince unveiled the first release on his new Paisley Park label at an uncomfortable listening party on 21 February 1985 in the LA offices of Warner Bros attended by 15 to 20 Warners executives, plus Joni Mitchell and Prince’s father, all of whom had to sit on the floor.
+Apparently the general reaction from the suits was: how the hell are we gonna sell this?

-princeI also hear a lot of late-’70s Joni in the more experimental tracks such as the intense ‘Temptation’ and sublime ballad ‘Condition Of The Heart’ – he’s not scared to leave a lot of space for lengthy piano and guitar improvisations.
+I also hear a lot of late-’70s Joni in the more experimental tracks such as the intense ‘Temptation’ and sublime ballad ‘Condition Of The Heart’ – he’s not scared to leave a lot of space for lengthy piano and guitar improvisations.
 This is the first Prince album where you can add ‘arranger’ to his list of musical gifts.

 Much of Around The World In A Day actually predates Purple Rain.
 The title track, ‘Pop Life’, ‘Temptation’ and ‘Paisley Park’ were all recorded in early ’84, while the other songs were put together during the Purple Rain tour.
+While the album is credited to ‘Prince And The Revolution’, only ‘America’ and ‘The Ladder’ feature the full band.
+The rest is a one-man-band operation with guests here and there.

 Any album which contains the classic singles ‘Paisley Park’, ‘Raspberry Beret’, ‘Pop Life’, the title track and ‘America’ definitely works.
 It’s well worth seeking out the 12” version of ‘America’ which runs to 21 minutes with no edits and no ‘remix’ element – just endless grooving.
+Only ‘Tambourine’ now sounds suspiciously like filler, despite Prince’s spirited impersonation of Sheila E’s drum style.

 And we’ve got to mention Doug Henders’ sumptuous cover art.
-He explained the cover concept to writer Per Nilsen: ‘Most of the figures are characters in the songs, but some of the people are parts of Prince so they’re all somewhat autobiographical.’
+He explained the concept to writer Per Nilsen: ‘Most of the figures are characters in the songs, but some of the people are parts of Prince so they’re all somewhat autobiographical.’

 With Purple Rain, Prince had shown Warner Bros that he could mix it with the biggies – Springsteen, Hall and Oates, Madonna and Michael Jackson.
 But now he was battling to do things his way, beginning with Around The World In A Day.

+While this stance produced arguably his best music, it also drove a wedge between him and Warners leading up to the ‘SLAVE’ debacle of 1994/1995.
 But it was also, thankfully, a battle he won, producing an astonishing output of work between Purple Rain and Batman which rivals any five-year run in pop history.

 Six Great ’80s Album Openers